Version: 1.22 Doc. ID: IG-XLB

 Continue to chapter 6 to verify the setup.

 For technical details on the PostgreSQL replication, refer to the official documentation.
 Note that the versions of PostgreSQL distributed with RHEL and Ubuntu are different.
-At the time of writing, RHEL 7 distributes PostgreSQL version 9.2, and RHEL 8 version 10; the replication configuration is the same for these versions.
-On Ubuntu 20.04 using PostgreSQL version 12 and on 22.04 using version 14, the configuration has some differences.
+At the time of writing, RHEL 7 distributes PostgreSQL version 9.2 and 12, and RHEL 8 version 10 and 12; the replication configuration is the same for versions 9.2 and 10.
+RHEL 9, Ubuntu 20.04, 22.04 and 24.04 using PostgreSQL version 12 and later the configuration has some differences.

 This section describes how to create and set up certificate authentication between the secondary and primary database instances.